justinm/tfjson2/README.md

-tfjson2 (for exporting Terraform plans as JSON) & OPA (Open Policy Agent)
+tfjson2 (export Terraform plans as JSON) & OPA (Open Policy Agent)
 ==========

-Export your Terraform plans to JSON.

 Running with Docker
 -------------------

-tfjson2 is also available via a pre-built Docker container.
+tfjson2 with OPA is also available via a pre-built Docker container.

 ```bash
 cat $pathToPlan | docker run -i varuntomar2003/tfjson_with_open-policy-agent --stdin